 Enhancing your relationship during infertility

-Many couples report that coping with infertility brought them closer to their partner, strengthening the bond in their relationship.
+Many couples report that coping with infertility actually brought them closer to their partner, strengthening the bond in their relationship.

 Here are some suggestions to nurture your relationship during infertility: